-Perfect for any parent who is looking for a happy hour to satisfy the whole family, at West End adults and kids alike can’t get enough of the duck fat popcorn, fried calamari and flatbread pizzas.
-A diverse, season-driven menu with offerings like charred onion tagliatelle, and an even longer list of craft beer, cider and wine options make West End a Westside staple.
+At West End, perfect for any parent who is looking for a happy hour to satisfy the whole family, adults and kids alike can’t get enough of the duck fat popcorn, fried calamari and flatbread pizzas.
+A diverse, season-driven menu with offerings like seared scallops with mascarpone and lemon risotto, trumpet mushrooms, Marcona almonds and tarragon-basil vinaigrette, and a long list of craft beers, ciders and wine options make West End a Westside staple.
 The outdoor patio is perfect for people watching amidst the bustling Swift Street Courtyard.
-Open daily 11:30am–10pm.
+Open Su–Th 11:30am–9:30pm, F–Sa 11:30pm–10pm.

 1901 Fremont Boulevard

-Gusto owner Denis Boaro, a partner in Carmel’s Basil Seasonal Dining and a native of Northern Italy, named the restaurant for the Italian word for taste and his enthusiasm for delivering delicious rustic Italian food and great service that can be seen in the happy faces of his diners.
-The bright red-tiled, wood-fired oven just inside the entrance both sets the restaurant’s festive tone and produces terrific pizzas.
-Pastas are from Sand City’s Bigoli pasta and are made from organic flours.
+Gusto owner Denis Boaro, owner of Carmel’s Basil Seasonal Dining and a native of Northern Italy, named the restaurant for the Italian word for taste and his enthusiasm for delivering delicious authentic Italian food and great service that can be seen in the happy faces of his diners.
+The bright red-tiled, wood-fired oven just inside the entrance sets the restaurant’s festive tone, making you feel like you are in Italy.
+Gusto specializes in fresh pastas, pizzas, housemade mozzarella as well as unique desserts using the best quality ingredients and organic flours from Italy.
+Our team strives to support local organic farmers, foragers and fishermen bringing you fresh, tasty and sustainable ingredients.
 Open daily 11:30am–2:30pm, 4:30–9pm.

 55 Peckham Road